ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 ### DS0025CN

-This two-phase clock chip I also bought on eBay, in a lot of 2, untested.
+This two-phase clock chip I also bought on eBay, in a lot of 2, untested.[^tested]

 ![DS0025CN](/assets/posts/apple1/2x/IMG_1006.jpg){:standalone}